knightazura/ghost-sdk/Code-standards.md

 * Indent with 4 spaces
 * Max line length 120
 * Use unix line endings
-* Document as you go - we are using groc and jsdoc formats
+* Document as you go - we have groc although are not actively using it yet.
+Comments should be used to provide clarity.
-* Write tests, unit tests are in nodeunit, functional using casperjs
+* Write tests, unit tests are written in Mocha using spec style, functional tests use Casper.js

 ##Guidance